RAVDocsScript Editor

 • window.refreshVmInputControls?.() — tells the right-panel control list to re-render after a runtime change

-• window.ravRive — only present in generated web snippets (CDN form); RAV itself does not use it internally
+• window.ravRive — exposed by generated CDN and local snippets when helper bindings are emitted; RAV itself does not use it internally

 VM Explorer snippet